Teams, tales and tips – a guide to the local game

 Though Montpellier was overlooked for Euro 2016, Hérault council who own la Mosson have decided to go ahead with an improvement programme anyway, providing cover for all four stands by 2015.
 Top-level rugby of both codes is also regularly staged at the ground.

-The ever quotable Nicollin continues to make un-PC gaffes to the press after ever more frequent MHSC defeats – while his refuse-collection company continues to make his fortune.
+The ever quotable Nicollin continued to make un-PC gaffes to the press after ever more frequent MHSC defeats – before his death while dining with friends to celebrate his 74th birthday in 2017.

-The Aéroport Montpelleier Méditerranée is 7km (4.5 miles) south-east of town.
+Aéroport Montpellier Méditerranée is 7km (4.5 miles) south-east of town.

 Another hub, with a more business-like, post-work feel, stretches along the waterfront behind place de l’Europe, where O’Sullivans screens matches in its pub-like interior and adjacent lounge/cocktail bar.
 Beside it, Cafe Oz runs along similar lines.